ghc-proposals/ghc-proposals/proposals/00-multi-package.rst

 Allow GHC to work with multiple packages at once.
 Most importantly to the end user, this allows proper developing of multiple packages in GHCi.
-It also has other potential development benefits, e.g. with incremental compilation and Haskell IDE Engine.
+There are other workflows which can benefit from such functionality, such as incremental compilation and Haskell IDE Engine.

-Most broadly, this is step towards the principle that division of "laborers" (e..
-GHC processes, GHC "sessions" within each process) shouldn't be tied to division of work
+Most broadly, this is step towards the principle that division of compilation "workers" (e.g. GHC processes, GHC "sessions" within each process) shouldn't be tied to division of work
 (e.g. defintions, modules, or packages, etc to be compiled, pipeline stages done so far).
 The structure and originization of code is too important to compromise for how implementations today consume it.